shanejames90/stalgiac-client/README.md

 + src/api/auth folder contains auth requests to api
 + src/api/screenshots contains screenshot CRUD requests to api.
 + Configure routes in src/App.
-+ Individual components are listes in the src/components folder.
++ Individual components are listed in the src/components folder.
 + Forms can be found in the src/shared folder.

 ### Future Plans, Problems to solve #
 For future versions of Stalgiac, there a few things to implement.
 First off, this is somewhat trivial, however, the view for changing a password needs to be done via a modal to match sign in and sign up.
 Also, OCR technology will be added to search the text of uploaded screenshots.
-This will allow a user to search for specific within the actual screenshot.
+This will allow a user to search for specific text within the actual screenshot.